 Turning left out of Wat Rong Khun, you can take the back road back towards Chiang Rai, passing Singha Park.

 A somewhat clinical looking place that is way too large to walk around.
 You can hire bicycles (150 baht p/hour) or take the electric shuttle tour (50 baht p/person, 1 hour, in Thai).
 We skipped this as it felt quite pricey and touristy.
 Still good for a quick stop for a cold drink and a photo with the infamous golden lion.

 3. Baan Dam Museum (Black House Museum)

-Almost 40 wooden, glass and concrete structures in various styles litter the large grounds.
-Inside many buildings you will find Thawan's collection of paintings, sculptures, animal bones, skins and horns.
-Being animal loving vegetarians this didn't really do it for us, we preferred the outside architecture instead.
+Almost 40 wooden, glass and concrete structures in various styles litter the extensive grounds.
+Inside many buildings, you will find Thawan's collection of paintings, sculptures, animal bones, skins and horns.
+Being animal-loving vegetarians this didn't really do it for us, we preferred the outside architecture instead.